-Important issues concerning waste management such as landfilling, recycling, and waste reduction will be discussed.
+This course discusses Important issues concerning waste management such as landfilling, recycling, and waste reduction.
 The relationship between solid waste, and environmental quality will be investigated.
 Methods that reduce waste or use certain wastes as a resource will be introduced.

 The prerequisite is junior standing.
-There is a lab fee.
+There is a course fee.
 This course is offered every even-numbered fall.